OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-02.md

 ## Ezra 2:60

-The descendants of Delaiah, Tobiah, and Nekoda, 652.
+The families of Delaiah, Tobiah, and Nekoda, 652.

 ## Ezra 2:61